Important safety information for your Mac

 Liquid exposure.
 Keep your iMac away from sources of liquid, such as drinks, oils, lotions, washbasins, bathtubs, shower stalls, and so on.
 Protect your iMac from dampness, humidity, or wet weather, such as rain, snow, and fog.

 Power.
-The only way to turn off power completely is to unplug the power cord.
-Make sure at least one end of the power cord is within easy reach so that you can unplug your iMac when you need to.
+The only way to turn off power completely to your 24-inch iMac is to unplug the power cord from the wall outlet.
+For other iMac models, you can unplug the power cord either from the wall outlet or from your computer.
+Make sure the power cord is within easy reach so that you can unplug your iMac when you need to.
 Unplug the power cord (by pulling the plug, not the cord) and disconnect all cables if any of the following conditions exists:

 You want to add memory (you can replace memory yourself only in the 27-inch iMac).